el634dev/el634dev/README.md

 - 🌱 Learning more about and studying: Data Structures
 - 😄 Pronouns: She/Her
-- 📚 I’m currently learning Django
+- 📚 I’m currently learning interview prep
 - 📫 How to reach me: Coming Soon

 ## Languages